auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 key-stretching phase to a constant ~4268 bytes[^modified-bcrypt-memory-estimate] or so, not including the memory needed to store other parameters.

-## bcrypt key stretching

 The transition between each super-round serves as a synchronization point[^minimal-continuation-bcrypt] during the bcrypt key-stretching phase.
-Though the G3P does not use the classic bcrypt algorithm, what it does use is very closely based on the classic bcrypt.
-Many existing analyses of bcrypt should apply to this variant with minimal need for revision.

 Each super-round consists of 128 modified bcrypt rounds, except for the first super-round which consists of 1-128 rounds.
 These modified rounds are modelled